CityOfDetroit/iet/src/posts/how-we-built-ddot-info.md

 ## After thoughts

-- It's really gratifying to build an app that you want to use everyday yourself.
+- It's really gratifying to build the tool that you want to use everyday.
 It also creates a lot of incentive to have a working development site each day, even if it doesn't look good yet or some feature might work totally different tomorrow
 - We're still learning what it means to establish ourselves as a "prototype" team.
 At about six months long, this project felt bulky and sluggish at points; it can feel hard to hear new feature requests after all of your initially scoped proof-of-concept ideas are proven.
 But in the end, we deployed a collaborative product that we're proud of and DDOT is confident in to serve their riders
 - There's always a next project.
 Something that ddot.info doesn't currently support is trip-planning, or the ability to ask "I'm here and I want to go there, what bus(es) can I take?"
 We're excited to learn more about [Open Trip Planner's](http://www.opentripplanner.org/) suite of tools and start working more with regional transit data sources in the future